ahhfranz/SporeNEXT/README.md

 # Spore NEXT Launcher

-Spore NEXT Launcher is an open-source desktop application designed to simplify the installation, management, and removal of the **Spore NEXT HD modpack** for **Spore** and **Spore: Galactic Adventures**.
+**Spore NEXT Launcher** is an open-source mod manager designed to make installing, updating, and removing mods for Spore: Galactic Adventures effortless.

-This launcher provides an easy, automated way to enhance your Spore experience with high-resolution textures, visual improvements, and gameplay optimizations — including unlocking 60 FPS.
+Originally created just to install an HD Textures mod pack, the launcher has evolved into a mod catalog where players can either install or uninstall a variety of mods with just a few clicks.
+(Work in progress)

+This project is fully non-profit and built as part of my learning journey with JavaScript and Electron.js.
+It’s still an early release, so some bugs may appear — updates and fixes will be rolled out continuously based on community feedback.

 ---

 ## 📆 Features

 * ✅ **One-click installation** of HD textures, enhanced lighting, and gameplay tweaks.
-* ✅ **Automatic 60 FPS unlock** (from the original 30 FPS cap).
+* ✅ **60 FPS unlock** (from the original 30 FPS cap).
-* ✅ **Automatic detection of game paths** for Steam and EA App.
 * ✅ **Simple mod uninstallation** with just one click.
 * ✅ **Multilanguage support:** Spanish and English.
 * ✅ **Modern and intuitive interface.**
-* ✅ **Direct download of the modpack** — no manual downloads needed.

 ---